if-03-22-D-fall-2018/assignment-20-binary-file-utility-fabiolehner/README.md

 # Binary File Utilities
 ## General Description
 You are to write a number of small unix tools which maintain a binary file called `students.dat` holding students data.
-The tools shall
+The following tools shall be implemented:

 - `init` initialize a students file
 - `new_student` add new student data which is entered by the user to the file
 - `list_all_students` list all student